pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 3. Export IdP metadata

-Once you have configured Pactflow as a Service Provider, please export your metadata (as XML) or provide an externally accessible URL to us by contacting support at support@pactflow.io.
+Once you have configured Pactflow as a Service Provider, please send your Pactflow account details and an externally accessible URL to the metadata file to support@pactflow.io.
+If it is not possible to provide a URL, then the metadata may be exported as an XML file.
+It is preferable to use a URL, as this will allow you to make any updates without having to contact Pactflow support.

 ### Examples